Assessors

 What if I disagree with my assessment?

-Annually, a review period called “Open Book” takes place in spring at City Hall.
-Property owners who disagree with their property’s assessed value can meet with staff to present their evidence and get more information about the process used to determine their property value.
+Annually, a review period called Open Book takes place at City Hall.
+Property owners who disagree with their property’s assessed value can meet with staff to present evidence and get more information about the process used to determine their property value.
+It is helpful to bring examples of comparable sales in your neighborhood that you believe are similar to your property when meeting with Assessor’s Office staff.
+When requested, staff can provide examples of comparable sales and assessment information during regular office hours.

-How could a higher property value impact my tax bill in 2024?
+How could a higher property value impact my tax bill in 2025?

 A higher property value does not necessarily mean a higher tax bill.
-The City tax rate is voted on by the City’s Common Council.

 How will the revaluation impact my property taxes?
 And how does the tax rate impact my tax bill?